-PJM internal constraints including M2M coordinated constraints, regardless of voltage level, are defaulted to a \$30,000/MWh transmission penalty factor in the Day-ahead market clearing engine.
-All PJM internal constraints, regardless of voltage level, are defaulted to a \$2,000/MWh transmission penalty factor in the Real Time market.
-PJM may adjust the default penalty factor in real time for Market to Market Coordinated Constraints to reflect the operating practices which are mutually agreed upon with the neighboring RTO for managing such constraints.
+PJM internal constraints including Market-to-Market2M coordinated constraints, regardless of voltage level, are defaulted to a \$30,000/MWh transmission penalty factor in the Day-ahead market clearing engineMCE.
+All PJM internal constraints, regardless of voltage level, are

 PJM can also adjust, for an individual constraint, the default penalty factor or temporarily change the default penalty factor for an individual constraint, in order to reflect system operational needs and the cost of the resources available to effectively relieve congestion on the constraint.
-When PJM identifies that the effective cost of controlling actions available to relieve congestion on the constraint is not consistent with the default penalty factor, the penalty factor is increased or decreased as documented in the Guidelines to Adjust Internal Constraint Penalty Factors posting on PJM.com.
+When PJM identifies that the effective cost of controlling actions available to relieve congestion on the constraint is not consistent with the default penalty factor, the penalty factor is increased or decreased as documented in the Guidelines to Adjust Internal Constraint Penalty Factors posting on PJM.